 For all these reasons, it’s imperative that you carefully reconstruct your accident and determine who may be liable for your injuries.
 At Haines Law, P.C., our team of aggressive catastrophic injury attorneys is well versed in this process, and if you’re entitled to damages, our Pasadena spinal cord injury lawyers can fight on your behalf in court.

-Anyone who has experienced a spinal injury knows how painful they are.
-But the true cost of such injuries extends far beyond the pain itself.
-If certain parts of the spinal column are damaged, paraplegia may prevent you from ever enjoying a walk on the beach or a hike in the mountains.
-Victims of a spinal injury may also need permanent assistance with a range of highly personal bodily functions, from breathing to bladder control.
+Anyone who has experienced backbone damage knows how painful it can be.
+But the true cost of spinal cord injuries extends far beyond the pain itself.
+If certain parts of the spine are damaged, paraplegia may prevent you from ever enjoying a walk on the beach or a hike in the mountains.
+Victims of spinal injuries may also need permanent assistance with a range of highly personal bodily functions, from breathing to bladder control.
 This is an unacceptable burden for anyone to bear, and we’re committed to taking on the parties responsible for your losses.

-Some of the most serious outcomes of a spinal injury that warrant the attention of a Pasadena spinal cord injury lawyer include:
+Some of the most serious outcomes of severe vertebrae damage that warrant the attention of a local spinal cord injury lawyer include:

 - Sexual dysfunction